 Organizing your dashboard

-Once all the widgets are added, you can organize them to improve readability and layout:
+Once your widgets are added, you can organize them to improve readability and layout: